swoldemi/World-Leaders-Facial-Recognition/README.md

   - You should see Google's Inception CNN begin to download and then training begin.

 10) Use the model to predict the name of a world leader using an image in the `/tf-files/images/testing` directory (possible overfitting :grimace:):
+10a) Again, you can use `autopaste.ahk` to test images for you:
+   - control+. will auto-type the command to test the bot against an image of Vladimir Putin
+   - control+, will auto-type the command to test the bot against an image of Donald Trump

 ```
 python tensorflow/tensorflow/examples/image_retraining/label_image.py \
  --graph=/retrained_graph.pb \